-But what many expected in the iPhone 11 Pro and iPhone 11 Pro Max has arrived: it is the fast charge, which will accelerate these processes on these devices thanks to the 18 W charger that the manufacturer will include in these models.
+But what many expected in the iPhone 11 Pro and iPhone 11 Pro Max has arrived: the fast charge will accelerate these processes on these devices thanks to the 18 W charger that the manufacturer will include in these models.

 That charger is also new for making use of the USB-C connection to Lightning instead of the traditional USB-A cable (the traditional connector) to Lightning.
 The power delivery grows remarkably in the new adapters, which go from the 5 W of the past to these 18 W that will allow you to charge the batteries of these new iPhone much faster.

 We also win in the field of connectivity with the support of Wi-Fi 6 networks (802.11ax), a standard that is gradually being imposed in the industry and that guarantees higher transfer speeds in wireless connections, even in saturated spaces.